 Ok, so first, get a big pot of water on the stove and start getting it up to a boil.
 In the meantime, here are some really fun and useful facts about peaches!

-Sometimes we love the fruit but hate the fuzzy peel.
-Or, maybe you’re experimenting with a fancy recipe that calls for peeled peaches.
-Whatever the case, here is my step by step take on how to peel a peach- or rather, peaches, in a super-easy way!
+Sometimes we love the fruit but hate the fuzzy peel. ( Incidentally, the fuzzy peel on peaches is to protect rain droplets from falling on and damaging the fragile skin of peaches!)
+Or, maybe you’re experimenting with a recipe that calls for peeled peaches.
+Whatever the case, here is my step-by-step take on how to peel a peach- or rather, peaches, in a super-easy way!

-● Using a sharp knife, carefully mark an ‘X’ on the bottom of each peach.
-Don’t apply deep pressure and carve right into the fruit- just a little bit into it.
+- Using a sharp paring knife, carefully mark an ‘X’ on the bottom of a single peach.
+Don’t apply deep pressure and carve deeply into the fruit; just a light hand is needed.

-● When you can handle them, begin from the bottom of the peach- where you marked the ‘X’ with your knife, and slowly peel the skin off of the peach.
+- When you can handle it, begin from the bottom of the peach- where you marked the ‘X’ with your knife, and slowly peel the skin of the peach.
 It should glide away from the surface of the fruit slowly and effortlessly.

 That’s it!
 You’re done.
 And before you go ahead and discard the peels, read on below to discover some really delicious ways to put them to use!